Julie Bhutan 99 Comments

 BHUTAN ITINERARY: In one week, visit the highlights of Bhutan: Paro, Thimphu, Punakha, and the Tiger’s Nest.

-THE BEAUTY OF BHUTAN: Journey through Bhutan in our collection of photos and read about our experience exploring the highlights of Bhutan.
+THE BEAUTY OF BHUTAN: Journey through Bhutan in our collection of photos.

 INDIA: From Bhutan, we crossed over the border to Siliguri, India.
 From here, we visited Darjeeling and other famous cities and sights in India, such as Mumbai, Delhi, the Taj Mahal, and Varanasi.